devante11/info2180-lab2/README.md

 # info2180-lab2
-this lab is for devanté williams
+this lab is for devanté lucien williams